-- A. The first extract is about finding gold while the second extract is about winning a war. - B. The first extract was about realising that even in unfortunate circumstances we can still consider ourselves lucky while the second extract is about believing that luck is just random chance. - C. The first extract is about being lucky when you find gold while the second extract is about believing luck will only come to you in times of hardships. - D. The first extract is about luck being good or bad while the second extract is about luck being relative.
+- A. The first extract is about finding gold while the second extract is about winning a war. - B. The first extract was about realising that even in unfortunate circumstances we can still consider ourselves lucky while the second extract is about believing that luck is just random chance. - C. The first extract is about being lucky when you find gold while the second extract is about believing luck will only come to you in times of hardships. - D. The first extract is about luck being good or bad while the second extract is about having to perish before experiencing luck.